 Gross Regional Product (GRP) is the market value of goods and services produced by labor and property in the region, regardless of nationality.
 Imports show the amount of money that is spent by all industries located in the region in exchange for goods or services produced by an industry located outside the region.
-Exports show the amount of money that is spent by industries located outside the region in exchange for goods or services produced by an industry located in the region.
+Exports show the amount of money that is spent by industries located outside the region in exchange for goods or services produced by an industry located for goods or services produced by an industry located in the region.

 Table 53.
-Douglas County GRP by Industry, 2021
+Churchill County GRP by Industry, 2021